modestotech/BookScraper/README.md

 # BookScraper
 This repo is a solution to the tretton37 assignment.
+The assignment is to scrape the website https://books.toscrape.com/ so that it can be viewed locally.
 I've solved it with a console application in .NET/C#.
 The version used is the latest LTS (.NET8).

 ## Introduction